jaclynj/java-sandbox/README.md

 If you have an older version of Bazel installed that you want to keep, install the newer version in a different directory and set the `BAZEL_TARGET_PATH` to that path.

 ## Getting Started
-Use `make help` to see what you can do.
+From each module directory you can run `make help` in your terminal to see what you can do.